rainai-llc/ARACHN3T/README.md

 ## Database
-Click the Hub in center to Cycle through domains across the web monitored by ARACHN3T!
+Click the Hub in center to cycle 350K+ domains across the web monitored by ARACHN3T!
-We do not own these domains and understand the critical job we have of disclosing anything we find regarding them.
+We do not own these domains and understand the critical job we have of disclosing anything we find regarding them ethically.
-350K+ Domains in this release alone.

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/faf98a15-dbfb-4d5b-9137-9edb3ec5f2f1" />